czetsuya/crypto-util/README.md

 ## How this Project Works

 1.)
-You must run App.java to generate both the AES key and RSA private and public keys.
+Run App.java to generate both the AES key and RSA private & public key files.

 2.)
-Refresh your project and key files should be generated in its root.
+The key files should be generated in the project root.
+Thus, refresh your project to make them visible.

 3.)
 Copy both the rsa_public and rsa_private into your src/test/resources directory.